mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/install/configure-minio/index.md

 dispatch init --set minio.mode=standalone
 ```

 Note that `replicas` is only relevant when running MinIO storage in distributed mode.
-Above values can be passed either via `values.yaml` file to `dispatch init` command or in the `values` field of the dispatch addon if using a Konvoy cluster accordingly.
+Above values can be passed either via `values.yaml` file to `dispatch init` command or in the `values` field of the Dispatch addon if using a Konvoy cluster accordingly.